 Once you’ve sent off your welcome sequence, don’t just leave it there.
 Keep the conversation going!
 By no means is this an encouragement to bombard them with emails upon emails (you’ll get unsubscribed from a lot), but it simply suggests that you should keep in touch with your mailing list from time to time.
 This could be an email sent out once a week, just to let your audience know what you’ve been up to.
 Kind of just like how you’d post on social media to talk about something, the same goes with your emails — except emails are a much more personal way of engaging with your audience.
 Also, if someone replies to your email, do your best to reply, busy bee.
 This lets them know you care.

 Here’s how to send off a singular email:

-If you have any questions at all, please feel free to leave them down in the comment section below.
+Hope this was helpful!
+If you guys have any questions at all, feel free to leave them down below and I’ll get back to you.